For the Kids (album series)

-For the Kids is a series albums featuring renderings of children's songs performed by contemporary popular artists.
+For the Kids is a series of albums featuring renderings of children's songs performed by contemporary popular artists.
 In the United States, a portion of the proceeds go to VH1's Save the Music Foundation.
 In Canada, a portion of the proceeds go to The Sarah McLachlan Music Outreach (Sarah McLachlan Foundation).

 There are two follow-up compilation albums: For the Kids Too!
 (2004) and For the Kids Three (2007).